fishcus/KAP-manual/en/integration/README.md

 ## Integrate with BI Tools

-This chapter introduces Kyligence ODBC/JDBC drivers and how Kyligence Enterprise integrated with 3rd party BI tools.
+This chapter introduces Kyligence ODBC/JDBC drivers and how Kyligence Enterprise can be integrated with BI tools.